Natural Gas Surcharge Guide

 The natural gas surcharge is owed by any person consuming natural gas in California who receives gas service from a public utility gas corporation.
 A public utility gas corporation is required to collect the surcharge from its customers, unless the customers are otherwise exempt from the surcharge.
 The natural gas surcharge is also owed by any person consuming natural gas in California that has been transported by an interstate pipeline.

 Online Registration – Register with us for a natural gas surcharge account by selecting "Register for a New Business Activity."
-Visit the Information Needed to Register for a Permit, License, or Account webpage for a list of information you may need to complete your registration.
+Visit the Online Services webpage for a list of information you may need to complete your registration.

 Who is required to Register?